 Ideally, the company already has a configuration management solution in place, and you can simply log into it to see how the network devices are configured.

 But you may discover there’s no documentation on configurations at all, the documentation is static and out of date, or backups have never been made.
 There’s an endless number of potentially frustrating scenarios.

-In that case, your first step to regain control is a complete configuration backup.
-Logging the configs of every device can be a painful, time-consuming exercise but luckily—just as with network mapping—there are software solutions that can handle it all for you.
+In that case, your first step to regaining control is a complete configuration backup.
+Logging the configs of every device can be a painful, time-consuming exercise, but luckily—just as with network mapping—there are software solutions that can handle it all for you.